dotnet-foundation/website/README.md

 ## Project Structure

-This website uses [Statiq Web](https://github.com/statiqdev/Statiq.Web), a flexible and extensible static site generator for .NET.
+This website uses [Statiq Web](https://github.com/statiqdev/Statiq.Web), a flexible and extensible static site generator for .NET Framwork.

 * *App.Config* : The configuration file for the project.
 Review the `appSettings` section of *App.Config*.
 * *Program.cs:*